 And although he remained in the series for 2011, this time with ISR, Ricciardo's reputation was growing far beyond the junior categories.
 On the back of another impressive appearance in the Young Driver Test the previous winter, Ricciardo was given the chance to take part in Friday practice sessions with Red Bull's junior team, Toro Rosso.

 There was talk that his strong performances on Fridays would see him take a race seat away from one of the two regular Toro Rosso drivers.
-But instead, ahead of the British GP, it was announced that HRT had signed him for the remainder of the season in place of Narain Karthikeyan.
+But instead, ahead of the British GP, it was announced that Spanish backmarkers HRT had signed him for the remainder of the season in place of Narain Karthikeyan.
 It didn't take long for Ricciardo to take the fight to new team-mate Tonio Liuzzi, and with very few mistakes and a continuous upswing, it was the vastly more experienced Italian who was forced to make way when Karthikeyan made his expected one-off return for India's inaugural race.

-Although Ricciardo's 11 grands prix ended without a single point - his best finish was P18 - it was a productive stint given the machinery at his disposal and finally earned him the call up to Toro Rosso to partner Jean-Eric Vergne at the start of 2012.
+Although Ricciardo's 11 grands prix for HRT ended without a single point - his best finish was P18 - it was a productive stint given the machinery at his disposal and finally earned him the call up to Toro Rosso to partner Jean-Eric Vergne at the start of 2012.

 Ricciardo was in the points at the first attempt - on his home Australian GP debut no less - with ninth place, although that was the exception rather than the rule in the first half of the season as the small Italian team fell back into near anonymity.